ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/java-gc-tuning/Example_application.md

 ## Example Application.

 Copy and paste the following Java snippet into a file called `HeapUsageExample.java`.
-This contrived code example allocates 1 million string objects to fill up the heap.
+This code example allocates 1 million string objects to fill up the heap.
 We can use this example to easily observe the effects of different GC tuning parameters.

 ```java
 public class HeapUsageExample {